 Fireplaces come in so many different styles, sizes, and shapes.
 Before you can make your decision on which one would be the best for your home, there are some things you have to consider.
 You have to think of how you want to use the fireplace and what will be its primary function.
-You have to consider things such as maintenance and budget too.
+You have to consider things such as fireplace paint color, maintenance, and budget too.
 There are many others factors that you may not have thought about yet either.
 Let’s take a look at what you need to look at when picking a fireplace for your home.

 What’s Your Main Goal for the Fireplace?